YasuThompson/SantanderMLOpsDemo/README.md

 - There are relatively a good amount of data (13647309 rows for training data, 929615 rows for test data)
 - The task is relatively simple (multi class classification)
 - The data are relatively messy and in Spanish, so it is close to real world scenarios.
 - **Data science part is not really the point this time,** so let's not elaborate models and their trainings in the beginning.

-# Rule
-- Please notify which task you work on to everyone
-- Task with one indentation: ask Yasuto before starting
-- Task with two indentations: you don't need to ask me, but please share results
-- Start with the smalles computations to save cloud cost (e.g.don't process all the data, don't do thorough grid search)
-- Suggest any necessary tasks if you think it's needed, and make them into small pieces and write in the TODO list.
-- Be open to any questions on issues

 # (Starting point) how to run locally
 ## 1. Data preparation